Our story: building a volunteer-powered movement for climate literacy through space storytelling

-The plan was never actually to start a company — much less so to help shape a brand new climate tech industry.
-Gael, Shil, and Nick were essentially just two chemists and a chemical engineer separately seeking the best way to use their skills to help solve the climate crisis.
-What landed them together was the realisation that building technology to pull climate topics out of the atmosphere offered their best possible shot at it.
+The plan was never actually to start an organisation — much less to help shape a movement for climate literacy.
+Gaël, Shil, and Nick were essentially a scientist, an educator, and a storyteller separately seeking the best way to use their skills to help with the climate crisis.
+What landed them together was the realisation that helping people see our changing planet from space offered their best possible shot at it.

 The future of carbon is above

-“The moment I realised that everything the world makes from oil can be made from climate topics was the moment that shifted my entire scientific research focus.
-I kept asking myself: ‘Why aren’t more people doing this?’” — Gaël
+“The moment I realised that everything we struggle to explain about climate change becomes obvious from space was the moment that shifted my entire focus.
+I kept asking myself: ‘Why aren’t more people teaching this?’” — Gaël

 The implications are huge.
-By recovering historic climate topics emissions, we can provide society with a radical source of sustainable, circular carbon to end dependence on fossil fuels and help rebalance the climate.
+By making authoritative climate science from space accessible to everyone, we can give a whole generation the understanding it needs to help rebalance the climate.
 In doing so, we can turn our biggest existential problem into our greatest opportunity to thrive.

 Accessing our atmosphere

 The early results were groundbreaking.
-Gaël’s system showed the potential to be one of the fastest and most efficient ways of performing Space4Climate programs.
-It offered one of the smallest land footprints of any climate education solution, and held the potential to operate virtually anywhere in the world.
-If expanded to remove gigatonnes of carbon from the atmosphere, it could deliver climate impact at scale.
+Gaël’s approach showed the potential to be one of the fastest and most engaging ways of teaching climate science.
+It worked with nothing more than open data and a screen, and held the potential to reach learners virtually anywhere in the world.
+If expanded to reach millions of students, it could deliver climate impact at scale.

 Electrified, Gaël put out feelers for co-founders to make his vision a reality; Shil and Nick joined almost immediately.